This post may contain affiliate links. For more information, read my disclosure policy.

-French Dip Pinwheels – this easy appetizer recipe starts with pizza dough and is perfect for appetizers, game day food, or an easy dinner.
+French Dip Pinwheels – this easy appetizer recipe is pizza dough wrapped around roast beef and provolone cheese.
+The perfect hand held food for appetizers, game day food, or an easy dinner.
 The sauce is the best part!

 Plus, French Dip pinwheels are easy to make, and you can make them for dinner or a crowd.
 And the au jus is the perfect sauce!

 French Dip Pinwheels are a perfect dinner or party food!